cyberboy666/r_e_c_u_r/documentation/build_docs.md

 - 3d print the front panel, back panel and spaces from these files

-- 2d print the key mapping (or modify/create your own!) from here onto label paper or something sticky...
+- 2d print these [key stickers] (or modify/create your own!) onto vinyl, label paper or normal paper with double sided tape...

 ## put it together

-- using etcher (or otherwise) flash the micro sd with this modified image of raspberian (or follow the dotfile instructions here)
+- using [etcher] (or otherwise) flash the micro sd with this modified image of raspberian (or follow these [dotfile] instructions)

 - insert sd card into pi